ada-ada-ada-art/one-point-five-degrees-celcius/README.md

 2. To share the algorithm that fits text and shapes to the canvas in a nice way.
 3. To provide easy access to all the 128 quotes that I have gathered for this project.

+The License can be found in LICENSE.md.
+You can read more about it [here](https://climatestrike.software/).

+The algorithm can be found in the `prepareLines()` function in `src/typescript/main.ts`.

+The quotes can be found in `src/typescript/globals.ts`.

 ## How to run

 Before doing anything, you must install dependencies with `yarn` or `npm i`.